News & Announcements

 If you are a desktop computer user, you are probably using a monitor that stands vertically and allow a maximum of 30 degree or less tilting.
 My personal computer monitor does not allow any tilting at all and the only adjustment I can do is, increase or decrease the height.

 I do not have a touch screen monitor yet, but I tried to see myself how that would work on my current computer desk.
 I have a flat surface desk at about 2.5 feet height.
-I recetly had to buy a new, taller computer chair to get a hiegher seating since my arm started getting hurt after long hours of computer use on this desk.
+I recetly had to buy a new, taller computer chair to get a higher seating since my arm started getting hurt after long hours of computer use on this desk.

 On the flat surface computer desk, it is practically impossible to keep extending my hand to reach the monitor and touch at various spots on the monitor frequently.
 The desk and monitor are not ergonomically designed for touch operations.
 My arm will start getting hurt soon since I have to keep extending the hand too long to reach the monitor in the current position on the desk.